Kerry1207/ERC20TokenFaucet/README.md

 ERC20TokenProject uses different classes for handling the request given in, input from the user (such as: checking the user balance related to Kerry Token).
 For this scope, the other package used in the project is Browserify.
 This library, allows use Node. js-style modules that compile for use in the browser.
 This tool generates a file, which contract all the project modules, called ```bundle.js``` present in the folder called ```dist```. <br/><br/>

-to contract all the files (in this case Javascript) into a single file called
 <u>Tips</u>: Each time, you modify a single (or multiple) file into ```scripts``` folder you must to run into terminal this command for building the new ```bundle.js``` file with your changes:

 ```sh